 Any changes in tuition and/or fees apply to students who enter in or after the winter quarter.

 For first-time students entering from high school, the $300 tuition deposit is due by May 1.
-It will be refunded provided the College receives written notice of cancellation at least 60 days prior to the start of the quarter for which accepted.
+Deposits will be refunded provided the College receives written notice of cancellation at least 60 days prior to the start of the applicable quarter.
 No refunds will be made to persons canceling during this 60-day period.

 For adult students, the $300 deposit must be paid within two weeks after receiving a financial aid award letter.
-It will be refunded provided the College receives written notice of cancellation at least 60 days prior to the start of the quarter for which accepted.
+It will be refunded provided the College receives written notice of cancellation at least 60 days prior to the start of the applicable quarter.
 No refunds will be made to persons canceling during this 60-day period.

 Tuition is payable in advance.
 Tuition may be paid in person, by mail, or online through Student Self-Service.
 The Student Accounts Department accepts payment by cash, check, MasterCard, Visa, or American Express.